Press ESC to close

 Revenue and Profitability Metrics

-Return on ad spend (ROAS) measures immediate revenue generation, while customer lifetime value (CLV) captures long-term profitability.
-Some channels might have higher acquisition costs but deliver customers with greater lifetime value.
+Return on ad spend (ROAS) measures immediate revenue, while customer lifetime value captures long-term profitability.
+High acquisition costs may still be worth it if customers deliver significant lifetime value.

 Calculate CLV by analyzing purchase frequency, average order value, and retention rates for customers from different sources.
 This information helps determine appropriate acquisition spending and identifies the most valuable traffic sources.